Artur-Bertoni/ToDoApp/README.md

 ## Frontend Development

-If you need to make changes to the frontend and want to run the development server (with hot-reloading), you can use the following steps:
+If you need to make changes to the frontend and want to run the development server (with hot-reloading), you can use the following steps, but keep in mind that this will only work if you got `Node.js` and `npm` installed in your machine:

 1. Navigate to the `frontend` folder:
    ```bash